ItaiAxelrad/remote-sensing/posts/raster-classification.md

 plot(covs)
 ```

-For this example, we will do a very simple classification for 2001 using three classes: forest, cropland and wetland.
+For this example, we will do a very simple classification for 2001 using three classes: forest, cropland, and wetland.
 While for other purposes it is usually better to define more classes (and possibly fuse classes later), a simple classification like this one could be useful, for example, to construct a forest mask for the year 2001.

 ```r
 # Load the training polygons